skychatorg/skychat/README.md

 ## Overview

 The SkyChat:
 - 📺 Can play medias in a shared synchronized player.
-Medias can be self-hosted, from Youtube or Twitch (more incoming)
+Medias can be self-hosted, from Youtube or Twitch
 - 📁 Allows to organize uploaded medias into folders and tag them
 - 📆 Lets you schedule medias to play at specific datetimes
 - ⚽ Provides entertaining features: Live cursor visualization, Casino roulette, cursor-based football, ..